 Sales teams spend a staggering amount of time on tasks like monitoring leads, touching base with prospects, following up with past clients and identifying new clients.
 While this is essentially part of the job, it takes your reps away from what they do best – selling.

-Sales force automation tools do a good job with automating new prospects and adding them into your sales funnel, sending out initial outreach emails and also following up with them after a conversation.
-This helps sales reps minimize the time they spend on tasks that do not involve talking to clients and is a massive productivity booster.
+Sales force automation tools and professional services automation software solutions do a good job with automating new prospects and adding them into your sales funnel, sending out initial outreach emails and also following up with them after a conversation

 2. Integrate your sales tools